FabricMC/fabric-docs/develop/commands/creating-commands.md

 `CommandSyntaxException` in certain cases.
 It has a generic type `S`, which defines the type of the _command source_.
 The command
 source provides some context in which a command was run.
-In Minecraft, the command source is typically a `ServerCommandSource` which can represent a server, a command block, remote connection (RCON), a player or an entity.
+In Minecraft, the command source is typically a `ServerCommandSource` which can represent a server, a command block, a remote connection (RCON), a player or an entity.

 The single method in `Command`, `run(CommandContext<S>)` takes a `CommandContext<S>` as the sole parameter and returns an integer.
 The command context holds your command source of `S` and allows you to obtain arguments, look at the parsed